State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Conclusions

 A realistic modelling of relativistic jets and their related particle production is not only relevant for interpreting electromagnetic observations of a growing number of astrophysical transients, but also for investigating the associated high-energy neutrino production.
 While analytical treatments hold in the optically thin region of the outflow, they are no longer adequate to describe the evolution of the jet in the optically thick regime.
 This is due to the large jet--cocoon mixing revealed in a range of numerical simulations, both for hydrodynamic and magnetized jets.

 In this work, we explore neutrino production in the optically thick region of relativistic jets by relying on the numerical simulations carried out in Ref.~\citep{Gottlieb:2022tkb}, with initial magnetization $\sigma_0=15$ and $\sigma_0=200$.
 As the jet propagates through the star, it efficiently converts magnetic into kinetic energy.
-While the formation of collisionless shocks is ruled out due to the large optical depth, the mild magnetization $\langle \sigma_j \rangle \lesssim 0.1$ reached at $R \simeq 10^9$--$10^{10}$~cm can sustain the formation of collisionless sub-shocks for both $\sigma_0$.
+While the formation of collisionless shocks {seems to be disfavored} due to the large optical depth, the mild magnetization $\langle \sigma_j \rangle \lesssim 0.1$ reached at $R \simeq 10^9$--$10^{10}$~cm could sustain the formation of collisionless sub-shocks for both $\sigma_0$.
 The intrinsic magnetization of the jet may also trigger magnetic reconnection events, especially for jets with $\sigma_0=200$.
 Hence, both sub-shocks and magnetic reconnection are viable particle acceleration mechanisms.

-We explore whether efficient particle acceleration could take place in the cocoon and at the shock between the cocoon and the counter-cocoon (which occurs at $R \simeq 2 R_\star$).
-In both cases, we find that the very large optical depth and the very small magnetization inhibit particle acceleration.
-Neutrino production at internal shocks occurring in the cocoon was suggested in Ref.~\citep{Xiao:2017blv}.
-However, besides being highly optically thick, different parts of the cocoon move with non-relativistic relative Lorentz factor and strong collisionless internal shocks are unlikely to occur within the cocoon.

 Our findings reveal that the subphotospheric neutrino signal spans an energy range with $E_\nu \lesssim 10^{4}$~GeV ($10^{5}$~GeV) for $\sigma_0=15$ ($\sigma_0=200$).
 This result also holds for larger initial magnetizations of the jet, e.g. $\sigma_0=2000$, for which we extrapolate the dynamics from the two simulated jets with lower $\sigma_0$.
 The maximum neutrino energy is limited due to the large baryon density and high magnetic field, which causes the cooling of secondary mesons and it is consistent with the results of Ref.~\citep{Gottlieb:2021pzr}.
-These findings are in contrast with the ones previously reported in Refs.~\citep{Razzaque:2004yv,Murase:2013ffa, Senno:2015tsn,Tamborra:2015fzv,Ando:2005xi}, where TeV---PeV neutrinos were produced in the star under the assumption of collisionless internal shocks, which we show cannot take place because of the large optical depth of the outflow determined by the jet-cocoon mixing.
+These findings are in contrast with the ones previously reported in Refs.~\citep{Razzaque:2004yv,Murase:2013ffa,Tamborra:2015fzv,Ando:2005xi}, where TeV---PeV neutrinos were produced in the star under the assumption of collisionless internal shocks, which we show {are unlikely} because of the large optical depth of the outflow determined by the jet-cocoon mixing.